 There are a couple of methods for getting your whites whiter without bleach.

-Give your laundry the ultimate boost by adding a Dropps 4-in-1 booster pac with your next wash cycle.
+Give your laundry the ultimate boost by adding an Oxi Booster pod to your next wash cycle.
 Stains and odors disappear, colors shine brighter and whites become vibrant.
 With 4X the cleaning power in one pre-measured pac, your laundry looks and smells brand-spanking-new after every wash.
-Plus, Dropps booster pacs are chlorine, dye and fragrance-free — a win for both the environment and your skin.
+Plus, Dropps Oxi booster pods are chlorine, dye and fragrance-free — a win for both the environment and your skin.

 Baking soda is a whitening wonder.
 Add a ½ cup to your wash along with your detergent and it will whiten, freshen and even soften your clothes.
 You can also pre-treat stains with baking soda by mixing a little bit with water.
 Then add the paste-like solution to the stained area on the fabric.

 Everyone has a bottle of this in their medicine cabinet.
 It’s a great multi-tasker, because it’s a non-chlorine bleach.
 You just need to add ½ cup of hydrogen peroxide to your wash along with your laundry detergent.

 Another multi-tasker, dishwasher detergent can be added to your wash to whiten fabrics.
 Use ¼ cup in addition to your regular laundry detergent.